R6 Class Representing StartingValuesBVARPANEL

 Method set_starting_values()

-Returns the elements of the starting values StartingValuesBVARPANEL as a list
+Returns the elements of the starting values StartingValuesBVARPANEL as a list.

 Returns